How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 Just like I do my attachments, I think of my aversion and resistance as embodied in a small child inside of me, unaware of the ways of the world or all the beautiful possibilities.
 She is fearful because she is small and inexperienced.
 This child is both demanding and resistant, as are most small children.

-Quote by Patanjali: Aversion is a form of bondage.
-We are tied to what we hate or fear.
-That is why, in our lives, the same problem, the same danger or difficulty, will present itself over and over again in various prospects, as long as we continue
+Aversion is a form of bondage. we are tied to what we hate or fear.
+That is why, in our lives, the same problem, the same danger or difficulty, will present itself over and over again in various prospects, as long as we continue to resist or run away from it instead of examining it and solving it. ~Patanjali

 So I picture her in my mind.
 Little Hollie.
 Ego Hollie.
 She is worried and afraid, and perhaps she has good reason to be.
 But there are things to be done, places to go, people to meet, and important things to write about.